billp72/netcreative1/content/projects/gatsby.md

 According to benchmark testing, Gatsby outperforms Wordpress and other platforms when page load times were compared.
 I will say, Wordpress is making strides towards better performance.

 ### WHAT ABOUT SEO?
-Without getting too technical, Gatsby renders static HTML pages directly to the browser which are then easily indexed by web crawlers.
+Without getting too technical, Gatsby renders static HTML pages directly to the browser which are easily indexed by web crawlers.
 All things being equal, there's no reason a Gatsby site shouldn't rank similar to a Wordpress site on Google.
 I might even give a slight edge to Gatsby simply for its speed.

 ### WHAT ARE THE DOWNSIDES?
 Tools like Wordpress are far easier for a layman to use.
 Gatsby, on the other hand, definitely needs to be developed by a developer.
 And if the goal is to get a website up yourself, and you're not particularly technical, you might want to try Wix.
 Parenthetically, just because a Wix site can be gotten up easily, doesn't mean you won't need to spend money on web design. -shameless plug inserted.